gakaika/La-Pizza-App/README.md

     python manage.py runserver

-To access the adminstrator user interface, simply go to the **/admin** route.
+To access the administrator user interface, simply go to the **/admin** route.
 Please look at the demo video on how to use this to track orders, update their status, and managing the product collection.

 ## Credits
 Restaurant menu inspired from [Pinocchio's Pizza and Subs](http://www.pinocchiospizza.net/menu.html)